niharikamaheshwary/website1/README.md

-# website for ITSP (backend)
+# Website for ITSP (Backend Development)
-ITSP website- Backend Development
+ITSP website- Backend Development using Django.

 ## Content
 ITSP website displaying team names.
 On clicking on any team, further details of the team like team id, and name of team members are available.